24 of the Best Things to Do in Japan

 Stroll through the seasons

-6/14Along with Koraku-en in Okayama and Kairaku-en in Ibaraki, Kenroku-en in Kanazawa on the Sea of Japan coast is considered one of the country’s most beautiful landscaped gardens.
-This former feudal lord’s strolling garden was developed over generations since the seventeenth century, inspired by local literature and ancient legends.
+17/25Along with Koraku-en in Okayama and Kairaku-en in Ibaraki, Kenroku-en in Kanazawa on the Sea of Japan coast is considered one of the country’s most beautiful landscaped gardens.
+This former feudal lord’s strolling garden was developed over generations since the 17th century, inspired by local literature and ancient legends.
 Skirt tranquil ponds and cross stone bridges to discover charming teahouses, as each winding path reveals a new perspective.
 It’s stunning no matter the season; there are cherry blossoms in spring, green bamboo thickets in summer, fiery maples in autumn and snowy landscapes in winter.

 Tour a majestic castle